-Our “first step” as a company is our bamboo straw; reusable, sustainable, 100% from nature and after all is said and done, compostable.
+Our “first step” as a company is a bamboo drinking straw; reusable, sustainable, 100% from nature and after all is said and done, compostable.
 As I said, it worked for our family and helped us to live with less waste, hopefully it will work for yours.

-Moving forward we will be adding other products that we feel are a good fit and align with our mission to live free of single use plastics.
+We are not artisans or craftsman but we are passionate about helping to raise awareness around plastic pollution and are excited to introduce and provide alternatives.
+Moving forward we are committed to sourcing goods and working with makers to create exceptional products that we feel are a great fit and align with our mission to live free of single use plastics.
 If you have an idea or if there is something specific that you’d like to see, we would love to hear from you!